canyilmaz9/javapath/README.md

 ## HarmonicNumbers
 It can be shown to diverge using the integral test by comparison with the function 1/x.

+## InvertedTriangle
+Write a program in Java that takes the number of digits from the user and draws an inverted triangle on the screen with asterisks (*) using loops.

 ## LargestAndSmallestNumber
 Write a program in Java that finds the largest and smallest numbers among N counting numbers entered from the keyboard and writes these numbers to the screen.